jamesheald/COIN/README.md

 ```
 ## Usage

+## Contact

+Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com )

+If you have trouble doing something with BADS:

+Check out the FAQ on the BADS wiki;
+Contact me at luigi.acerbi@nyu.edu, putting 'BADS' in the subject of the email.
+This project is under active development.
+If you find a bug, or anything that needs correction, please let me know.

 ## License

 The COIN model is released under the terms of the GNU General Public License v3.0.